Holistic local sustainability; food, water, energy, money, people

 Is our current flag really due for change?
 The arguments for and against are laid out well by the Flag Society of Australia, so I’d needn’t repeat them here.
 I find them somewhat polarized.

-Nations are evolving phenomenon, despite what some people like to think.
+Nations are evolving phenomenon.
 The key word there is ‘evolving’.
-It is a sad fact that the evolutionary approach to national change which is characteristic of our British political heritage – something once so clearly and proudly understood – has been forgotten.
-No revolutions for us, thanks.
+The evolutionary approach to national change is characteristic of our British political heritage.
+We’ve learnt that the disruptions of revolutions don’t outweight the gains.
 The Australian flag has undergone multiple changes over the past 200+ years.
-It was only in the early 1950s that the current Commonwealth Blue Ensign was adopted as the national flag, although it was winning design in a popular competition in 1901.
+It was only in the early 1950s that the current Commonwealth Blue Ensign was adopted as the national flag, although it was the winning design in a popular competition in 1901.
 Even that original flag’s stars have been modified to what we have today.

 A flag must be representative of its people and please most of them.
 Australia has changed in the last 100 years.
 The White Australia policy is gone and Aborigines recognized as equals.
-Australia has become multicultural, although is still predominantly Anglo-Celtic, or European at least.
-It is an enduring fact that the nation was a project initiated and built primarily by the British people, hence retention of the Union Jack in the canton position.
+Australia has become multicultural, although is still predominantly Anglo-Celtic, or European.
+It is an enduring fact that the nation was a project initiated and built primarily by the British people, hence retention of the Union Jack in the canton position in the proposed flag pictured above.
 A new national anthem was adopted in the 1970s.
 We had a referendum in 1999 on becoming a republic, that failed.
 We’ve had numerous debates about a new flag and competitions, but support for the current flag is still strong.